[Updated for 2025] Complete guide to Fuji Safari Park! Prices, access, and how to enjoy it

 You will travel around the Safari Zone in a windowless wire mesh bus.
 Along the way, you can feed the bears and lions.
 The only thing blocking your view is the wire mesh!
 You can even hear the animals breathing.

-Duration: Approximately 50 minutes *The driver's animal commentary will be in Japanese
+◆Time required: Approximately 50 minutes *A separate entrance fee is required *The driver's animal commentary is in Japanese

 Click here for details about the Jungle Bus